awcross/pfx/readme.md

 // transition === 'MozTransition' in old Firefox
 ```

 By default, the property is checked against a DOM element.
-If you want to check again a different element, pass it in as the second argument.
+If you want to check against a different element, pass it in as the second argument.

 ```js
 const rAF = pfx('requestAnimationFrame', window);